-William Daniell: A Voyage Around Great Britain, undertaken in the summer of the year 1813...
+William Daniell.
+A Voyage Around Great Britain...
 With a series of views illustrative of the character and prominent features of the coast.

 8 volumes, 1814-25

 In 1814, artist/engraver William Daniell (1769-1837) set out to record the people and places around the coastline of Britain.
-He was accompanied by Richard Ayton (1726-1823) a freelance playwright and author, whose task was to provide text to accompany Daniell's illustrations.
+He was accompanied by Richard Ayton (1726-1823) a freelance playwright and author - and keen sailor - whose task was to provide the text to accompany Daniell's illustrations.

-The Mitchell Library is fortunate to have a complete copy of this work - often volumes are “broken up” by art dealers and the illustrations sold individually.
-Reproduced illustrations, covering all locations, are available to buy and would make an ideal gift.
+The Mitchell Library is fortunate to have a complete set of this work - often volumes are “broken up” by art dealers and illustrations sold individually.
+Reproductions of the plates, covering all locations, are available to buy and would make an ideal gift.
 Please contact the staff in Special Collections for more information.